- Department of Mechanical Engineering

 The Department offers programs of study leading to the M.Eng., M.Sc., and Ph.D. degrees in Mechanical Engineering.
 Both M.Eng.
 (Thesis) and M.Eng.
 (Non-Thesis) programs are offered.

 There are several options for completing master’s degrees that do not involve the completion of a thesis.
 The M.Eng.
 (Non-Thesis) program has more extensive course requirements and will appeal to students who desire to gain both a broad understanding of subjects within Mechanical Engineering as well as in-depth information in a specific area.
-Two other non-thesis master’s degree options are described below.
+Other non-thesis master’s degree options are described below.

 |Master of Engineering (M.Eng.)
 Mechanical Engineering (Thesis) (45 credits)|

 The M.Eng.
-(Thesis) program requires the completion of 16 credits of technical complementary courses, a seminar course, and a thesis.
+(Thesis) program requires the completion of technical complementary courses, a seminar course, and a thesis.
 The thesis involves advanced research supervised by one or more professors who are internationally known in their field.
 This program prepares students for either an industrial research career or further academic research at the Ph.D. level.

 |Master of Engineering (M.Eng.)
 Mechanical Engineering (Non-Thesis) (45 credits)|